 We find that gender-attentive transitional justice mechanisms are either proposed by the government or civil society within the country where they are implemented or diffused from regional neighbors.
 FFPs should be viewed both as a commitment to internal gender-attentive policies and a willingness to support and fund these policies abroad.

-Not every country can or should adopt a FFPountries already committed to gender-attentive policies internally will be more effective and have more credibility when they lend support to feminist policies abroad as part of a FFP.
+FFPs are a promising new development in diplomacy and international relations.
+Not every country can or should adopt a FFP.
+A sincere commitment to gender equality must begin at home, including the adoption of domestic TJ policies that are gender attentive.
+Countries anywhere in the world that have already committed to gender equality domestically should consider incorporating these values into their foreign policies.
+One key way to implement a FFP is to support and fund gender-attentive TJ abroad.
+Countries already committed to gender-attentive policies internally will be more effective and have more credibility when they lend support to feminist policies abroad as part of a FFP.

 Kathryn A. Sikkink is the Ryan Family Professor of Human Rights Policy at the Harvard Kennedy School of Government.